Skip to content

 Giving notice

 'Giving notice' is a legal procedure by which you declare your freedom to marry or enter a civil partnership.
 Giving notice requires your signature and therefore cannot be done by a friend or relative.
 Formal notice of marriage must be given to the superintendent registrar in the area where you live regardless of where your marriage or civil partnership is to take place.
-You can give your notice at Aykley Heads House register office or Bishop Auckland register office.
+You can give your notice at The register office at The Story.

 Documents you need to provide